-Indiana Bar Exam details
+Indiana Bar Exam (UBE) details

 Indiana Bar Exam information is subject to change without notice.
 Please verify with the Indiana Office of Admissions and Continuing Education.